MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Both System\AllowTelemetry and System\ConfigureTelemetryOptInSettingsUx should be used together to have complete control on the Telemetry and behavior in the Settings app.

-Improvements and fixes in the update:
-- This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest build, Windows Holographic, version 21H1.
+We encourage you to try out our latest build, Windows Holographic, version 21H1.

 ## Windows Holographic, version 1903 - June 2021 Update
 - Build 18362.1116